w3f/polkadot-wiki/docs/learn/how-to/mnemonic-invalid.md

 !!!info "Related concepts"
     For the underlying concepts, see [Accounts](../learn-accounts.md).

-When you are trying to restore your account on the Polkadot Developer Interface or the Polkadot Developer Signer, you may get an error like in these screenshots.
+When you're trying to restore your account on the Polkadot Developer Interface or the Polkadot Developer Signer, you may get an error like in these screenshots.

 Polkadot Developer Interface: